Kmohamedalie/Cat_and_Dog_Image_Recognition/README.md

 # Cat_and_Dog_Image_Recognition
 Applying Deep learning(CNN) to recognise images of cats and dogs.
+Inspired by two of my classmates pet lovers Sophia and Ekin.

 libraries:
 Keras:  https://keras.io/about/ <br>